 Okay, let's go further regarding the "100 elements" and do a little bit more science.
 I remember when I was in high school they taught us that the elements combined to create "molecules".
 For example, a water molecule is the combination of 2 elements being hydrogen and oxygen (2 hydrogen atoms and one oxygen atom hence H2O).
 Working the other way though we also were taught that each of the 100 or so elements were basically combinations of subatomic particles called protons, neutrons, and electrons.
 Each of the elements was different because of the number of protons in them.
 For example, a gold atom always contains 79 protons which distinguishes it from a nitrogen atom which contains 7 protons.
 Anyway, my point is that the person standing on the corner of the street could further conclude that the 1000 things he sees are just protons, neutrons, and electrons, instead of 100 elements.
 Once again we also see that we "assume" there are 100 elements just because the shape of the protons, neutrons, and electrons result in elements that are physically and functionally important to us for our survival.

-In my time, science has gone much further into the area of quantum mechanics and wave-particle duality which suggests that all matter and energy are interchangeable.
+In my time, science has gone much further into the area of quantum mechanics and wave-particle duality that suggests that all matter and energy are interchangeable.
 You may have heard of the formula e=mc2 (energy=mass times the speed of light squared) most often associated with Albert Einstein.
 Basically it suggests matter and energy are really different forms of the same thing.
 For example, matter can be converted to energy through nuclear fusion and nuclear fission.

 Regardless, let's make a big assumption now that the person standing on the street is seeing only one thing instead of protons, neutrons, and electrons.
 Instead, as the formula e=mc2 suggests, these particles are just energy dispersed in different densities which the man on the street interprets as the 1000 things he sees.
 We define 1000 things because that is the reality we must create to survive, though they may just be energy of different densities.
 Now imagine all the matter that we can perceive in the universe, the different densities of energy, as just ripples in a pond.
 The pond is like the beginning of our expanding universe and the ripples are the different densities of energy, or matter, that make up the universe.
 Even we are a part of the ripples and hence we can only perceive the matter and energy that are a part of the ripples.